IsaacLatta/CGI-Web-Server/README.md

 - HTTP request parsing is tenuous.

 ## To Do

-1. POST Request
+1. POST Request.
-    - Add support for resource uploads, as well as task submission, e.g.) streaming
+    - Add support for resource uploads, as well as task submission, e.g.) streaming.
-2. PUT Request
+2. PUT Request.
-    - Allow upload of resource
+    - Allow upload of resource.
-3. OPTIONS Request
+3. OPTIONS Request.
-    - Allow preflight for resoruce creation (use with POST)
+    - Allow preflight for resoruce creation (use with POST).
-4. CONNECT Support
+4. CONNECT Support.
-    - For tunneling (HTTPS)
+    - For tunneling (HTTPS).
-5. Default endpoints
+5. Default endpoints.
-    - Endpoints for health or status metrics, e.g.) /health, /status
+    - Endpoints for health or status metrics, e.g.) /health, /status.
-6. Add rate limiting, especially for POST
+6. Add rate limiting, especially for POST.
 7. Add example files config, static gifs, scripts etc for example usage.
+8. Add documentation to the code base.
-8. Address the limitations
+8. Address the limitations.